felixbuhler/wizards-of-stitchery/content/wizard/A-Group-of-Wizards.md

 ---
-title: A Group of Wizards
+title: A Group of Wizards 1
-imageURL: /images/Wizards_04.png
+imageURL: /images/Wizards_06.png
+description: ''
 ---